-Additionally, Lightsource bp is partnering with trade bodies who are dedicated to supporting the industry on due diligence and sustainable procurement, including Solar Energy Industries Association (SEIA) and Solar Power Europe (SPE).
+Lightsource bp is partnering with trade bodies who are dedicated to supporting the industry on due diligence and sustainable procurement.
+In 2022, we chaired the Sustainable Supply Chain workstream within Solar Power Europe (SPE) and supported SPE and

+Solar Energy UK (SEUK) in the launch of the Solar Stewardship Initiative (SSI).
+This initiative aims to provide an industry standard for supply chain due diligence, and we continue to be highly engaged in the development and pilot stages.
+We also have signed the Solar Energy Industries Association (SEIA) Forced Labor Prevention Pledge and support the Clean Energy Council (CEC) Pledge Against Modern Slavery.
 As involved members, we will seek to identify ways that aim to ensure that the rights of workers vulnerable to forced labour in global supply chains are consistently respected and promoted.